axolotl-chat/axolotl/README.md

 make run
 ```

 When setting up for the first time and maybe occasionally later you need to update the browser list with your installed browsers.

-Change into the axolotl-web subfolder and run the following command:
+- change into the `axolotl-web` subfolder

-`npx browserslist@latest --update-db`
+- run the following command: `npx browserslist@latest --update-db`

 ## Run flags